 The medieval garden is a wonderful subject for discussion.
 Contemporary medieval accounts about cultivation of food provide us with an outline of what a medieval garden was like.
-The style of the garden, its evolution and importance.
+The style and layout of the garden, its evolution and importance.

 Accordingly, people today have been able to refer to these historical accounts and create 21st century, medieval style gardens.
 There are some stunning ones, particularly in France and England.

 I have visited several of these medieval gardens over the years.
-Moreover, I have fallen in love with their splendour which you will realise from this page and all the photographs I have taken!
+Moreover, I have fallen in love with their splendour which you will realise from this page with so many of the photographs taken by myself!

 Role Of The Medieval Garden

 The medieval garden played a hugely important role in the life of people from 11th-15th century Europe.
 Whether rich or poor, noble or peasant, the cultivation of food was extremely important to everyone.
-Herbs, vegetables, fruit, flowers and cereals were the essence of the medieval diet.
+Herbs, vegetables, fruit, flowers and cereals were the essence of medieval life.